MarcoDorantes/XlsxCommand/README.md

 ```

 ### 8. Read first existing tab from an Excel XLSX Worksheet.
-This example reads the header row and the data rows from the first tab (by default if `TabName` parameter is not specified) of the Excel XLSX Worksheet created in example #5, or in example #6, and adds one instance of `System.Management.Automation.PSCustomObject` to the PowerShell Pipeline per row of cells (the values of the properties are string representations of the cells in the row):
+This example reads the header row and the first three data rows from the first tab (by default if `TabName` parameter is not specified) of the Excel XLSX Worksheet created in example #5, or in example #6, and adds one instance of `System.Management.Automation.PSCustomObject` to the PowerShell Pipeline per row of cells (the values of the properties are string representations of the cells in the row):
 ```
 Import-Module XlsxCommand

-Import-WorksheetXlsx C:\config\Processes.xlsx
+Import-WorksheetXlsx C:\config\Processes.xlsx -First 3

   Id Name     CPU
   -- ----     ---
-5496 Process1 0.046
+2864 Process1 79.20
-9504 Process2 0.138
+8208 Process2 48.56
-8360 Process3 0.751
+6864 Process3 45.62
 ```

 ### 9. Read an existing tab by name from an Excel XLSX Worksheet.